Continuing Education Activity

 - No delay in transportation to administer activated charcoal

-For asymptomatic patients with dermal exposures to methylsalicylate of salicylic acid, the skin should be washed with soap and water, and the patient can undergo observation at home for the development of symptoms.
+For asymptomatic patients with dermal exposures to methylsalicylate of salicylic acid, the skin should be washed with soap and water.
+The patient can undergo observation at home for the development of symptoms.

 For chronic topical poisoning, modern high-flux, intermittent hemodialysis is an effective method for removing salicylates.

-For ocular exposure, the affected eye requires irrigation with room-temperature tap water for 15 minutes, and referral for an ophthalmological examination if the patient is having pain, decreased visual acuity, or persistent irritation.
+For ocular exposure, the affected eye requires irrigation with room-temperature tap water for 15 minutes and referral for an ophthalmological examination if the patient has pain, decreased visual acuity, or persistent irritation.

 For oral or intravenous ingestion, fluid resuscitation and sodium bicarbonate infusion should be initiated with an administration of glucose; a patient with severe toxicity should undergo hemodialysis, and mechanical ventilation is recommended.

 Complicated outcomes of salicylic poisoning are associated with the following conditions:

 - Chronic poisoning

 - Infants younger than 12 months of age

 All healthcare professionals, including clinicians (MDs, DOs, PAs, and NPs), specialists (e.g., neurologists), nursing staff, and pharmacists, should be aware of the side effects of the combination of acetylsalicylic acid (250 mg), acetaminophen (250 mg), and caffeine (65 mg).
 While the treatment is effective for migraine and tension headaches, the patient must understand the importance of medication adherence.
 Each visit should include a query regarding the patient's side effects.
 Finally, to prevent drug toxicity, the medication needs to be stored away from the reach of children.